Ready to taste the best protein cheesecake of your life?! With this blog post I am sharing my all time favorite recipe with you 🙂

 However, there is still so much travel preparation to do and I am getting more and more excited every day to finally leave and escape the cold and windy Austrian fall days.

-Also, come up with a plan of how to take most of my food props with me on my travels.
+Also, I need to come up with a plan of how to take most of my food props with me on my travels.
 This will be quite the challenge, but we will see how it goes to take food pics somewhere else than at my studio at home.

 Did you make this recipe?